Public examination event

 Public examination of the dissertation

-2. When all are seated, the Custos introduces the doctoral candidate, the title of the dissertation, as well as the Opponent.
-Then the Custos declares the public examination of the dissertation open by saying "As the Custos appointed by the faculty I declare this public examination opened."
+2. When all participants have taken their seats, the custos introduces the doctoral candidate, the title of the dissertation, and the opponent.
+Then the custos declares the public examination opened by saying “As the Custos appointed by the faculty I declare this public examination opened.

-3. The doctoral candidate delivers his/her lectio praecursoria (introductory lecture) standing, not exceeding 20 minutes, by first addressing the Custos, then the Opponent and then the audience.
-The presentation must be started with the words "Distinguished Custos, honoured Opponent, ladies and gentlemen."
+3. The doctoral candidate delivers the lectio praecursoria standing, first addressing the custos, then the opponent, and then the audience.
+The speech starts with the words: “Distinguished Custos, honoured Opponent, ladies and gentlemen.”
+The doctoral candidate’s lectio praecursoria may last no longer than 20 minutes.

-7. The Opponent makes a concluding statement after the detailed examination.
-The opponent presents their final statement while standing, and the doctoral candidate listens to the statement standing up.
-At the end of the concluding statement, the opponent states whether they will recommend that the faculty approve the dissertation.
+7. The opponent presents a concluding statement while standing, and the doctoral candidate listens to the statement standing up.
+At the end of their concluding statement, the opponent will state whether they recommend that the dissertation be approved by the faculty.

-8. Still standing up, the doctoral candidate thanks the Opponent, who may then sit down.
+8. While still standing, the doctoral candidate thanks the opponent, who may then sit down.

-9. The doctoral candidate turns to face the audience and solicits those people present (so called extra opponents) who might have some critical comments to step forward and ask for an address from the Custos.
-Soliciting is done by saying: "If anyone here has any critical comments to make on my dissertation, please ask the Custos for the floor."
+9. The doctoral candidate turns to face the audience and solicits those who might have critical comments to request a turn to speak from the custos.
+This is done by saying: ”If anyone here has any critical comments to make on my dissertation, please ask the Custos for the floor.”
 After this the doctoral candidate sits down.

-11. The Custos closes the public examination, standing up, by saying: "The public examination is now concluded."
-At most, the public examination can last 4 hours.
-Usually the examination takes ca 2 to 2 ½ hours.
+11. The custos closes the public examination, standing up, by saying: “The public examination is now concluded.

-12. The doctoral candidate, the Custos, and the opponents leave the hall in the same order they arrived in.
+12. The doctoral candidate, the custos and the opponent leave the room in the same order they arrived.
 The audience stands up.

 After the public examination of the dissertation